|National Folklore Archives Initiative|

 4. Individual institutions in the field of folklore studies do not by themselves have the means to build and maintain a national infrastructure to coordinate this work.

-3. Survey: We will undertake a national outreach effort to gather data about the folklore archival collections, many of them "hidden,” of a universe of several hundred folklore programs at academic institutions, community-based cultural and ethnic organizations, non-profit organizations, and state government-based cultural agencies across the US as a first step toward improving their preservation, discoverability, and access, and ultimately enabling their use and study through participation with the NFAI.
+3. Survey: We have completed a national outreach effort to gather data about the folklore archival collections, many of them "hidden,” of a universe of several hundred folklore programs at academic institutions, community-based cultural and ethnic organizations, non-profit organizations, and state government-based cultural agencies across the US as a first step toward improving their preservation, discoverability, and access, and ultimately enabling their use and study through participation with the NFAI.

 For more information on the NFAI effort, please contact AFS Executive Director Tim Lloyd.